Cardiovascular Disease

 CVD is a major healthcare burden in the UK

-The total annual UK healthcare cost of heart and circulatory disease is £9 billion.2
+The total annual UK healthcare cost of heart and circulatory disease is estimated at £10 billion.2

-CVD is a persistent health problem.
-1 To reduce the risk of CV events, a lot of effort has already been made by healthcare professionals to find innovative solutions.
+CVD is a persistent health problem.1 To reduce the risk of CVD events, a lot of effort has already been made by healthcare professionals to find innovative solutions.

 Treatment needs in CVD are often not met